VertaAI/modeldb/client/verta/docs/tutorials/packaging/registry.rst

 Creating Model Version from Experiment Run
 ==========================================
-In addition to register model and version directly from artifacts to the Model Registry, we can convert an Experiment Run into a Model Version.
+In addition to register model and version directly from artifacts to the Model Registry, we can convert an existing Experiment Run into a Model Version.

 Using the Client: